 When it comes to a medical diagnosis, RLS can remain elusive.
 There’s no single diagnostic test for this condition, so doctors typically perform a physical exam, assess your symptoms, and evaluate your medical history.
 If necessary, doctors may also perform lab tests to confirm findings.
 Generally, an RLS diagnosis results from a history of experiencing restless legs that respond to strange sensations and symptoms that worsen at night or when you relax.

 Diagnosing fibromyalgia is more straightforward, but testing can still be ineffective.
-In general, a doctor conducts a complete physical exam, reviews your medical history, and performs a rest known as FM/a.
+In general, a doctor conducts a complete physical exam, reviews your medical history, and performs a test known as FM/a.
 This test can discover immune system markers that indicate the presence of fibromyalgia.
 Not all patients undergo this test, and many doctors will diagnose fibromyalgia based on the presence of physical symptoms lasting for at least three months.

 Because RLS primarily manifests as a sleep disorder, most treatment focuses on getting regular sleep, avoiding alcohol and tobacco, and pursuing moderate exercise.
 In more serious cases, RLS sufferers also take medications for pain, relaxation, muscle contractions, and anti-anxiety.
 If you suffer from both conditions, a doctor can create a treatment plan that alleviates the symptoms of each.

 Fibromyalgia is a complex condition, and it often goes hand-in-hand with the sleep disorder RLS.
-Both disorders include painful sensations and sleep loss, and for the two-thirds of fibromyalgia sufferers who also have RLS, symptoms can improve with a combination of behavioral changes and medical intervention.
+Both disorders include painful sensations and sleep loss, and for the two-thirds of sufferers who also have RLS, symptoms can improve with a combination of behavioral changes and medical intervention.